creati8e/Finances/feature/README.md

 # Multi-module architecture

-In general there are 2 gradle modules existing: core modules and feature modules.
+In general there are 2 gradle module types existing: core modules and feature modules.

 #### Module dependency rules
-Core modules can depends only on other feature modules.
+Core modules can depends only on other core modules.
 * Feature modules can depends only on core modules, or apis of other feature modules.